Showing posts with label meditation. Show all posts

 -Dissociating from the word cloud and emotional reactivities of self and other selves.

--A courteous guest in one’s own body and with others
+-A courteous guest in one’s own body and when with others, owning one’s own experience and letting others own theirs.

 -Letting each moment be what it is, not what it should be